The Secret of Super Scrambled Eggs

 I also used cauliflower – which I like sauteed or roasted (boiled not as much), yellow peppers, onions, and garlic.
 Yum!

-Potassium note on cauliflower.
-Using frozen cauliflower instead of fresh caulifower allows you to save time and reduce potassium.
+A note on the potassium content of cauliflower: using frozen cauliflower instead of fresh cauliflower allows you to save time and reduce potassium.

-Not everyone with kidney disease needs to cut potassium, but if you do, use the frozen instead of fresh cauliflower.
+Not everyone with kidney disease needs to cut potassium, but if you do, we recommend using frozen instead of fresh cauliflower.

 A tip to keep your flavor-enhancing herbs fresh